kammitama5/kammitama5.github.io/_posts/2018-3-5-Monday-March-5th.md

   In the midst of that, there is our online PureScript Meetup.
 So....yeah.
 Thankfully PureScript records their meetings.
 Hopefully Googs has a nice, long lunch so I can watch some of the stream!
 - I'm also volunteering to help out with Registration at [SCALE](https://www.socallinuxexpo.org/scale/16x).
 - In the midst of that...Haskell.
-At night, I've been reading Denotational Semantics (the unabridged novel :D)
+At night, I've been reading Denotational Semantics (the unabridged novel :D).
+  Right now I'm reading about continuous lattices.

 ## Haskell
 - I'm currently on chapter 4 of Haskellbook.
 So far, so good.
 It's on DataTypes.